 Nitinol, a nearly equiatomic composition of nickel and titanium, is one of very few alloys that is both superelastic and biocompatible.
 Moreover, the narrow temperature range within which Nitinol's superelasticity is exhibited includes body temperature.
-Thus, Nitinol has become the 'material of choice' for designers of self-expanding (SE) stents.
-SE stents are manufactured with a diameter larger than that of the target vessel, crimped and restrained in a delivery system, then elastically released into the target vessel.
+Thus Nitinol has become the material of choice for designers of Self-Expanding (SE) stents.
+SE stents are manufactured with a diameter larger than that of the target vessel, crimped and restrained in a delivery system, and then elastically released into the target vessel.
 Performance of SE stents is therefore limited by the ability of the material to store elastic energy while constrained in the delivery system, making Nitinol the ideal choice.
-While the exact mechanisms of superelasticity in Nitinol are well understood [1], the use of Nitinol in stents is relatively new [2].
+While the exact mechanisms of superelasticity in Nitinol are well understood, the application of Nitinol to stents is relatively new [1,2].